 See also: The Bite Test

 Some make-up products, such as a range of eyeshadow colours, were extended to solidify the Primrose House range.
 However, the company’s make-up was still only available in a limited range of shades through most of the 1930s.
-For example when a new soft, more permanent, non-greasy lipsticks was introduced in 1935 in embossed black cases, it only came in Light (orange cast), Medium, Primrose Red (cherry), Bright and Dark shades.
+For example, when a new soft, more permanent, non-greasy lipstick was introduced in 1935 in an embossed black case, it only came in Light (orange cast), Medium, Primrose Red (cherry), Bright and Dark shades.
 When Revlon began making lipsticks in 1939 this restricted colour range became more of an issue.
 A new Primrose House Chiffon Lipstick (1940) still only came with four new shades: Chiffon Red, Medium, True Red and Raspberry before being extended with colours like Maraschino (1940), Cherry Red (1940), Burgundy (1940), Matador (1941) and Garnet (1941).
 Although these came in matching lipsticks and rouge the colours did not extend to nail polish, putting the company at a severe competitive disadvantage.

 Primrose House was not oblivious to the arrival of new forms of make-up.
 Rose Petal Foundation Lotion was available before the war as a base for Chiffon Face Powder and, like many other cosmetic companies, Primrose House introduced a leg make-up – Chiffon Liquid Hosiery – during the stocking shortage created by the wartime restrictions.
 Then, in 1944, it introduced Petal-Tint, a liquid cream make-up and followed this with Chiffon Pressed Powder, providing its clients with two types of foundation popular in the post-war period.
 As far as I know it did not make either cake or stick make-up.